linode/docs/docs/platform/disk-images/linode-backup-service/index.md

 You can configure when automatic backups are initiated.
 Here's how:

-1. From the **Linodes** tab, select the Linode.
+1. From the **Linodes** page, select the Linode.

-2. Click the **Backups** tab.
+1. Click the **Backups** tab.

-3. Select a time interval from the **Backup Window** menu.
+1. Under **Settings**, select a time interval from the **Time of Day** menu.
 The Linode Backup Service will generate all backups between these hours.

-4. Select a day from the **Weekly Backup** menu.
+1. Select a day from the **Day of Week** menu.
 This is the day whose backup will be promoted to the weekly slot.
-The back up will be performed within the backup window you specified in step 3.
+The back up will be performed within the time period you specified in step 3.

-5. Click **Save Changes**.
+1. Click **Save Changes**.

 The Linode Backup Service will backup your Linode according to the schedule you specified.